People are always looking for ways to save tax in Canada. Well, we have 7 of the best ways that you can legally save money on taxes this year.

 - Travel Costs (to View or Buy Properties)

 If you, your spouse or your common-law partner have healthcare costs that qualify for non-refundable tax credits during the current year, they can be claimed on your taxes.
 The same goes for children or other dependents.
 For 2022, medical costs that total less than $2,479 for 2022 or 3 % of your line 23600 income are eligible.
 Examples:

 - Dental Procedures

 - Medical Treatments (physiotherapy, cosmetic surgery, etc.)

-“Hire” Your Spouse, Common-Law Partner, or Child
+Save Money on Taxes in Canada When You Hire Your Spouse, Common-Law Partner, or Child

 Another way to pay less tax in Canada is by transferring a portion of your income to one of your primary family members.
 Many self-employed people will do this by hiring their spouse, common-law partner, or child as an employee of their home business.
 Typically, this would need to be someone who’s already earning a lower income than yourself.

 Additionally, you may be able to transfer some types of taxable gains and dividend income to the lower-earning taxpayer, which can further decrease your own taxable income and even get you moved to a lower tax bracket.

 Things to Know About Hiring a Lower-Earning Family Member

 - For the 2022 tax year, the first $14,398 of your family member’s employment income is tax-free.
 Plus, their salary will qualify as a tax deduction for your business, which you can add to your other deductible expenses.